elpuas/elpuas-astro/README.md

 - **Navigation**: Menu items and site structure managed in DatoCMS
 - **Media**: Images and assets stored in DatoCMS with responsive delivery

+> All content is now 100% managed via DatoCMS.
+Legacy Markdown files have been removed.

 ### Content Models
 - `Article` - Blog posts with structured content blocks
 - `Page` - Static pages (About, What I Do)